PaulDuvall/owasp_llm_top10/src/llm01_prompt_injection/_blog_post.md

 5. **Least Privilege Design**: Design your LLM applications with the principle of least privilege, limiting what actions the LLM can take based on user inputs.

-6. **Regular Security Testing**: Incorporate prompt injection testing into your security testing pipeline, using frameworks like this one to continuously validate your defenses.
+6. **Regular Security Testing**: Incorporate prompt injection testing into your security testing pipeline, using frameworks, services, and tools to continuously validate your defenses.

 7. **Human Review**: For high-risk applications, implement human review of LLM outputs before they trigger sensitive actions.